trucog/games/README.md

 - With Lambda, you can run code for virtually any type of application or backend service - all with zero administration.
 Just upload your code and Lambda takes care of everything required to run and scale your code with high availability.
 You can set up your code to automatically trigger from other AWS services or call it directly from any web or mobile app.

 ## Steps to create API Gateways to access the resources

+Click Services menu in the top bar and locate API Gateway in Networking and Content Delivery.
+A Welcome screen will be displayed.
+Click on Get Started button and a pre-filled editor will be displayed.
+Since, we are going to create our own APIs, choose New API option.
+Enter following details in the form.
+Click Create API button.
+A new editor will be displayed to define resources and methods.
+The API Gateway follows REST conventions and hence objects to be managed are treated as Resources, while operations on these objects are exposed as HTTP methods.

+Click Actions button to pop menu items.
+Click on Create Resource menu item which will prompt for resource details.

 ![](images/1%20API%20Gateway.png)
 ![](images/2%20API%20Gateway.png)